Meja massacre: Investigation

 Witnesses interviewed by Human Rights Watch researchers have identified some Serb policemen who were in Meja on 27 April, but did not see any of these officers committing the crime.
 Three people claimed to have seen on the day of the massacre at a checkpoint Serb policeman called "Stari", for which one of the witnesses thinks that is called Milutin.
 A resident of the nearby village Koronica said that Stari, whose name is Milutin Novaković, was a policeman on duty in that area.
 One witness identified another policeman called "Guta," a police commander in the village of Ponoshec, claimed to be in Meja when the crime was committed.

 One witness, whose father was taken away to be shot, gave the following description of the perpetrators:

 Another witness described a similar manner the forces separated the men from Meja:

 According to the testimony of Yugoslav Army serviceman Nikë Peraj at the ICTY, the military report that he had seen indicated that "68 terrorists were killed in Meja and 74 in Korenica".
-He points out that "terrorist" was used as a term for the Albanian population:
+He points out that "terrorist" was used as a term for the Albanian population, that he saw the bodies himself and that none of them were military.

 During post-war investigations in Serbia, at least 287 bodies of people who had at the time disappeared from Meja and surrounding areas were discovered in mass graves in Batajnica, near Belgrade.
 On 1 August 2003, the remains of 43 were returned and buried in Meja.
 Bodies of 21 other Albanians whose bodies were returned to Kosovo were buried in Meja on 26 August 2005.
 As of March 2008, the remains of 345 massacre victims have been identified and returned to Kosovo and 32 remain missing.
+According to Genocide Watch and Balkan Insight, at least 377 Albanians were killed in the massacres.

 Criminal charges

 EULEX began its investigation on the massacre in 2013.
 At the time it released criminal charges on 17 Serbs from Gjakova for the massacre.
 Another suspect, Marjan Abazi, an Albanian collaborator of the Serbian Police from Ramoc, was arrested in Montenegro and then committed suicide August 2014 while in prison in Peja.
 In 2014, the ICTY convicted five Serb army and police generals for their role in the Meja massacre among other war crimes.
 They are: Sreten Lukić, police colonel general; Dragoljub Ojdanić, army general; Vladimir Lazarević, army colonel general; Nebojša Pavković, army colonel general and Vlastimir Đorđević, police colonel general.
 Testimonies at the Hague Tribunal have revealed to many other Serbian officers who were involved in the events which led to the Meja massacre, but have never been indicted.
 Eight of them have appeared as defense witnesses in the trial of Slobodan Milosevic in the ICTY.
+In December 2023, Kosovo indicted 53 former members of Serbian forces, alleging they participated in the massacre.